Cane toads

 Upcoming event

 Want to make a difference for our environment?
-Come along to the first Community Toad Bust of the season at the Pottsville Environmental Park on Friday 15 November.
+Come along to our final Community Toad Bust of the season at John Baker Reserve on Saturday 15 February.
 Meet like-minded individuals, learn some new toad busting skills and help make a positive impact on our environment.
-This event will also be the induction for the new citizen science project, focussed on measuring the impacts of toad busting on local toad population.

 Register now